horacehoff/mango/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Feel free to give a ⭐️ if this project helped you!
-***
-_Thank you [readme-md-generator](https://github.com/kefranabg/readme-md-generator) for generating this README with ❤️_